mar 29

 What actually fascinates me more is the high level of achievement reached by craftsmen living centuries ago under third world conditions.
 Imagine creating such wonderful instruments for generations with no modern plumbing, no electricity, no telephones, no antibiotics, etc, along with vagaries of war, famine, plague, and disease.
 That is truly remarkable!
 Our fascination with violin-making lore can distract from these makers’ actual achievements.

-Nato: We all the heros in each of our trades.
+Nato: We all have heros in each of our trades.
 Who were the makers that continue to inspire you, and tell us what it is about them that does that?

 Anthony: I don’t feel I have any heroes in the trade at this point.
 But there are a number of beautiful looking and sounding instruments I have come across that have made lasting impressions on me.
 What I find in these instruments that catches my attention is a high level of craftsmanship combined with a unique visual and tonal quality that brings the maker to life: something identifiable, unique, and individual.
 I ask myself, in what world was the instrument made?
 How long ago?
 Under what conditions?
 Plague?
 Famine?
 War?
 Good times?
 Bad times?
 Rich?
 Poor?
 What did the maker face and how did the maker respond?
 How did beauty come forth?